Natalie Stelmach

 Natalie Stelmach (1957/1958 – 8 July 2011) was a Canadian snooker player.
 She was runner-up in the 1984 Amateur World Women's Snooker Championship.

 Biography

-Stelmach started playing in 1973, at a newly established family recreation centre.
+Natalie Stelmach's father Joe, was a minor-league baseball player who later played semi-professionally in the Nickel Belt senior league in Sudbury, Ontaria.
+Stelmach started playing snooker in 1973, at a newly established family recreation centre, when she was aged 13.
 The owner, Gabe Tarini, introduced Stelmach to snooker and later became her coach.
+At 14, she won the Candian Women's snooker title.

 At the age of 16, Stelmach was one of two Canadian entrants to the 1976 Women's World Open, held in England.
-She lost in her first match.
+She lost in her first match to Lettie Haywood.